-The financial statements include all normal and recurring adjustments that are considered necessary for the fair presentation of the Company's balance sheets as of June 30, 2021, its results of operations and its comprehensive loss for the three and six months ended June 30, 2021 and 2020, its statement of stockholders' equity for the period from January 1, 2021 to June 30, 2021 and for the period January 1, 2020 to June 30, 2020, and its statements of cash flows for the six months ended June 30, 2021 and 2020.
+The financial statements include all normal and recurring adjustments that are considered necessary for the fair presentation of the Company's balance sheets as of September 30, 2021, its results of operations and its comprehensive loss for the three and nine months ended September 30, 2021 and 2020, its statement of stockholders' equity for the period from January 1, 2021 to September 30, 2021 and for the period January 1, 2020 to September 30, 2020, and its statements of cash flows for the nine months ended September 30, 2021 and 2020.
 The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the financial statements and accompanying notes included in the Company's most recent Annual Report on Form 10-K for the year ended December 31, 2020.
 Since the date of those financial statements, there have been no changes to the Company's significant accounting policies.
-The financial data and other information disclosed in these notes related to the six months ended June 30, 2021 and 2020 are not necessarily indicative of the results to be expected for the year ending December 31, 2021, any other interim periods, or any future year or period.
+The financial data and other information disclosed in these notes related to the nine months ended September 30, 2021 and 2020, any other interim periods, or any future year or period.

 We have been actively monitoring the novel coronavirus, or COVID-19, situation and its impact globally.
-Remote working arrangements and travel restrictions imposed by various jurisdictions have had a limited impact on our ability to maintain operations during the quarter.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain, including vaccine adoption and effectiveness, the impact of emerging variants of the novel coronavirus, the actions taken to contain or treat COVID-19, including as a result of new information that may emerge concerning COVID-19.
+Remote working arrangements and travel restrictions imposed by various jurisdictions have had a limited impact on our ability to maintain operations.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain, including vaccine adoption and effectiveness, the impact of emerging variants of the novel coronavirus, and the actions taken to contain or treat COVID-19.